Fundamental Limits of Distributed Linearly Separable Computation under Cyclic Assignment: Proof of Theorem : New achievable distributed computing scheme

 Similarly, for each $i\in [6]$, the workers in $\{i,\text{Mod}(i+1,6)\}$ do not have $D_{\text{Mod}(i-1,6)}, D_{\text{Mod}(i-2,6)}, $ $D_{\text{Mod}(i-3,6)}$; we generate a vector $\ev_{i}$, whose elements with indices in $\{\text{Mod}(i-1,6),\text{Mod}(i-2,6),\text{Mod}(i-3,6),\text{Mod}(i-1,6)+6,\text{Mod}(i-2,6)+6,\text{Mod}(i-3,6)+6,\text{Mod}(i-1,6)+12,\text{Mod}(i-2,6)+12,\text{Mod}(i-3,6)+12\}$ are not all $0$ and the other elements are all $0$.
 By ${\bf F}' \ev_i^T= {\bf 0}_{12\times 1}$ and the structure of ${\bf F}'$, the vectors

 should be left null vectors of

-Note that the matrix in~\eqref{eq:matrix111} only has one linearly independent left null vector; thus, each vector in~\eqref{eq:ex2 three null vectors} is a multiple of this left null vector.
-In total, ${\bf E}= $ is given in~\eqref{eq:E for example_2}.
-Note that, each $\ev_i$ where $i\in [6]$ can reduce the interference dimension by $1$ simultaneously for a set of two workers; each worker is involved in two of such sets.
-Thus by
+Note that the matrix in~\eqref{eq:matrix111} admits only one linearly independent left null vector.
+Consequently, each vector in~\eqref{eq:ex2 three null vectors} must be a scalar multiple of this unique null vector.
+The matrix ${\bf E} = [\ev_1;\ev_2;\ldots;\ev_6]$ is explicitly constructed in~\eqref{eq:E for example_2}.
+Each vector $\ev_i$, for $i \in [6]$, is designed such that it simultaneously reduces the interference dimension by one for a specific pair of workers.
+Moreover, each worker participates in exactly two such worker pairs.
+As a result, the overall interference reduction effect can be captured by the following relation: